-So before my husband caught on that I had eaten through almost an entire large bag of chocolate chips over a relatively short period of time, I decided I’d make a batch of easy walnut chocolate chip muffins for breakfast.
+So before my husband caught on that I had eaten through almost an entire large bag of chocolate chips over a relatively short period of time, I decided I’d make a batch of this easy chocolate chip muffins recipe for breakfast.

 And now I’m the hero!

 “Oh honey, you are so awesome for whipping up this batch of homemade treats for us for breakfast!”

-This was a seriously easy chocolate chip muffin recipe and these little handheld mounds of goodness were delicious!
+This was a seriously easy chocolate chip muffins recipe and these little handheld mounds of goodness were delicious!

 They’re a little crispy on the outside with the added sugar on top and moist on the inside.

 If you’re a walnut girl like I am, you’ll love them in these chocolate chip muffins!

 I buy the whole walnuts, not chopped, and just throw them right into the mix.